Brooklyn Home Buying Timeline

 • Managing agent reviews for completeness

-• Package is forwarded to the board (co-op) or board/management (condo)
+• Package is forwarded to the board for co-ops, or to board and management for condos

 • Board determines next steps, including whether an interview is required

-Co-op boards often meet on a set schedule, and summer calendars can be slower.
-An interview is not guaranteed, and an interview invitation does not guarantee approval.
+Co-op boards meet on set schedules.
+Summer calendars can be slower.
+An interview invitation does not guarantee approval, though in Brooklyn it is usually a good sign.
 The best approach is calm, prepared, and straightforward.
+For a full guide to the interview process, see my dedicated resource here. [link to board interview page]

 What happens here: